-Let’s take a look at it, in comparison with the defence budgets of other countries.
-In 2017-18 India’s defence budget overtook that of UK’s for the first time in history, says a report by a global think-tank based in London.
+Let’s take a look at it, in comparison with the defense budgets of other countries.
+In 2017-18 India’s defense budget overtook that of UK’s for the first time in history, says a report by a global think-tank based in London.

-India overtook the UK and became the fifth largest spender on defence in the world by allotting $52.5 billion, which was up from the $51.1 billion allotted in the budget 2016.
-Presenting a sharp contrast, the UK’s defence budget showed a fall from $52.5 billion in 2016 to $50.7 billion in 2017.
-Other 4 top countries having the maximum defence budget are United States of America $610 billion, China $228 billion, Saudi Arabia $69.4 billion, Russia $66.3 billion.
+India overtook the UK and became the fifth-largest spender on defense in the world by allotting $52.5 billion, which was up from the $51.1 billion allotted in the budget 2016.
+Presenting a sharp contrast, the UK’s defense budget showed a fall from $52.5 billion in 2016 to $50.7 billion in 2017.
+The other 4 top countries having the maximum defense budget are United States of America $610 billion, China $228 billion, Saudi Arabia $69.4 billion, Russia $66.3 billion.

 “Our defence budget will be crossing Rs 3 trillion for the first time in 2019-20.
 For securing our borders and to maintain preparedness of the highest order, in necessary, additional funds would be provided.” -Piyush Goyal, Finance Minister

 What is the basis of criticism?

 The main reason for criticism of India’s defense budget is the military rivalry with China.
 India’s northern neighbor which had invaded India in 1962 and still hostile is spending s huge part of its GDP on the modernization of its military power.
 China, the globe’s second-largest defense budget following the US is seen far ahead of the march allotting three times more resources to its military augmentation at $150.5 billion.
 The real spending of China on its defense capabilities shows a phenomenal increase of 25% percent in 2016-17 while that of India increased only by 2.4%.